yyzsong/Bee_WIP_lore/README.md

 # Why a fork?
 Many Bee races are missing from the common lore.
-A clearer timeline should be established, as well as documents to briefly describe species and major organizations relations The documents should be made more digestible (with a summary in the first paragraph), and the species/planets cultures should be more defined.
+A clearer timeline should be established.
+New documents should be written to briefly describe relations between species and major organizations.
+The documents should be made more digestible (with a summary in the first paragraph) And cultures for each species/planet should be better defined.

 # DO TO
 This is what still needs to be done: